garethbrown82/gareths-blog/content/blog/github-cli/index.md

 ---
 **Note**
-If you get a message indicating that `Pull request #18 (Github CLI) can't be merged right now; try again in a few seconds` then it may be becuase some kind of CI is still running or there's another reason you can't merge yet such as requiring more reviews etc...
+If you get a message indicating that **Pull request #18 (Github CLI) can't be merged right now; try again in a few seconds** then it may be because some kind of CI is still running or there's another reason you can't merge yet such as requiring more reviews etc...
 ---